alchemy-web-bootcamp-winter-2019/bootcamp-1-class-info/README.md

 1. The terminal window (command line)
 1. Using Github and git to manage code
 1. Integrated Development Environment (IDE)
-1. Working with HTML and CSS
 1. Working with JavaScript
+1. Test-Driven Development
-1. Integrating JavaScript with HTML and CSS
+1. Mob-programming environment and teamwork

 By the end of this week you'll have leveled up your development skills!